Queensland set for a whopping 2GW+ worth of solar farm projects

 Neoen gets council approval for 500 MW solar plant

-Meanwhile, French renewable energy developer Neoen has received council planning approval for a solar farm of up to 500MW, along with battery storage, in south-west Queensland.
+Meanwhile, French renewable energy developer Neoen has received council planning approval for a solar farm of up to 500MW alongside battery storage in southwest Queensland.

 The Western Downs green power hub is the second big project to be pursued by Neoen in Queensland, along with the Kaban renewable energy hub that will combine 160MW and battery storage near Cairns.